 The Electric State

-Directed by Joe Russo and Anthony RussoBased on the graphic novel of the same name by Simon Stålenhag, the story takes place in a reimagined version of 1997.
+Directed by Joe Russo, Anthony RussoBased on the graphic novel of the same name by Simon Stålenhag, the story takes place in a reimagined version of 1997.
 With humans isolated in their VR helmets and a continuing battle against a strange breed of monstruous drones in the wake of a technological meltdown, a teenage girl named Michelle and a robot travel the West Coast of the U.S in search of the girl's missing brother.

 Where to Watch The Electric State